The Mindful Revolution

 Journaling can be transformative but also raw and painful.
 This is where mindfulness comes in.
 By bringing yourself back to the present moment as you write and observing how your body is reacting to your thoughts with a compassionate and open heart, you can make better sense of the experience moving through it instead of getting entangled in it.

-For me, journaling is meditation.
-The Mindfulness Journal is how I practice mindfulness and mindful living, especially in difficult moments.
+For me, journaling is meditation, especially in difficult moments.
 Ultimately, journal writing is all about giving yourself permission to release, heal and become your true self!

 You’re worthy of putting yourself first!